DonDebonair/pelican-bootstrap3/README.md

 ### Pygments

-You can choose the code highlight style based in the pygments styles editing the `PYGMETNS_STYLE` variable, by default is used the `native` style.
+You can choose the code highlight style based in the pygments styles editing the `PYGMENTS_STYLE` variable, by default is used the `native` style.
 There following styles are avaiable:

 - autumn
 - borland